xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-30-family-skramzmas-dinner.md

 ![cookies1](/images/cookies1.JPG)

 <p class="show-intro">
-in the afternoon we sat outside, making the most of the daylight before eating. while everyone else sat by or swam in jesse's pool, sienna, kal and i decided to move the christmas tree onto the dinner table (MUCH easier said than done). after a few minor setbacks, we started adding some final touches to the space.
+in the afternoon we sat outside, making the most of the daylight before eating. while everyone else sat by or swam in jesse's pool, sienna, kal and i decided to move the christmas tree onto the dinner table (MUCH easier said than done). after a few minor setbacks, we started adding some final touches to the room.
 </p>

 ![decorating1](/images/decorating1.JPG)

 <p class="show-intro">
-we were busily lighting candles, setting the table, and ensuring all of the food was ready to serve. sienna arranged some vegan cheese & sriracha in the shape of some snowmen, with peppercorn eyes. we also made a last minute punch, made from tropical juice, ginger beer, and sprite, and filled with pieces of mango and a strawberry.
+we were lighting candles, setting the table, and getting all of the food ready to serve. sienna arranged some vegan cheese & sriracha to look like little snowmen, with peppercorn buttons & eyes. we also made up a last-minute punch, made from tropical juice, ginger beer, and sprite, with pieces of mango and a strawberry.
 </p>

 <div class="gallery">